MatVD/synthezia/README.md

       - NVIDIA_DRIVER_CAPABILITIES=compute,utility

 volumes:
-  scriberr_data: {}
+  synthezia_data: {}
 ```

 Then open http://localhost:8080.

 ## Diarization (speaker identification)

-Scriberr uses the open‑source pyannote models for local speaker diarization.
+SynthezIA uses the open‑source pyannote models for local speaker diarization.
 Models are hosted on Hugging Face and require an access token (only used to download models — diarization runs locally).

 1) Create an account on https://huggingface.co